rahalrazika/React-capstone/README.md

 ```

 ## Testing
-Below shows the following commands you will need to run tests:
+Below are the following commands you will need to run tests:
 1- Install Jest using yarn:
 ```
 yarn add --dev jest